the-best-developer/node-db3-challenge/queries.md

 order by p.ProductID

 ### Display the OrderID and ShipperName for all orders placed before January 9, 1997.
 Shows 161 records.
+select o.OrderID, s.ShipperName, o.OrderDate
+from Orders as o
+join Shippers as s
+on o.ShipperID = s.ShipperID
+where o.OrderDate < "1997-01-09"

 ### Display all ProductNames and Quantities placed on order 10251.
 Sort by ProductName.
 Shows 3 records.